Taking Care of Our Heads — of School, That Is

 Seven Ways to Foster a Rewarding and Successful Partnership with Your Head of School

+1. Make your Head of School look good.
 Always.
 Be prepared.
-Do your homework and make sure your Head has all the available info prior to any ask.
+Do your homework and make sure your Head has all the available info prior to any donor meeting, every ask.
 If the prospects say no, at least it won’t be because you botched the prep.

+3. Good news first; bad news immediately.
 This may be a corollary to #2.
 When you get a nice donation or a sweet note from a donor, share it first with your Head.
-It might be just the thing s/he needs to recover from a challenging meeting.
+It might be just the thing they need to recover from a challenging meeting.
 Share the good.
-But even more importantly, give her/him the bad news right away.
+But even more importantly, give them the bad news right away.
 Don’t sit on it, hoping it’ll fade.
-Get out of your chair and go knock on the door (or during COVID, call!).
+Get out of your chair and go knock on the door.

+4. Develop an early warning system.
 Make sure you know who is coming to the event.
 Give your Head a cheat sheet.
 But then stick close by.
-Remember the scene in “The Devil Wears Prada” when Miranda Priestly blanks on the name of a VIP’s and Andy (her beleaguered 2nd assistant) pulls it out in the nick of time?
+Remember the scene in “The Devil Wears Prada” when Miranda Priestly blanks on the name of a VIP and Andy (her beleaguered 2nd assistant) pulls it out in the nick of time?
 Be her.
 Be Andy.

-Maybe it’s drafting a first pass at an important thank you letter when your Head is pressed for time.
+5. Do the heavy lifting.
+Maybe it’s drafting a first pass at an important thank-you letter when your Head is pressed for time.
 Or apologizing early for a mistake made in your department so it never escalates.
 Or redirecting an ask that’s going off the rails.

 Once a former Head of mine got so caught up thanking the donors that he said — and I kid you not — “You’ve been so great, I couldn’t possibly ask for more.”
 To which, I quipped, “Well, he can’t but I sure will!”.
 Big laugh.
 And a second gift.
 Save.

+6. Be the cheerleader.
 Especially in the 4th quarter, or for us, the spring.
-(During COVID, it’s pretty much now.)
 When everyone is tired, your Head may be feeling discouraged, and you’ve already asked nearly everyone you have.
 Stay positive.
 Keep at it.
 I’ve had some fantastic success in May and June.
 How about you?

+7. Take care of yourself.
 Dip into the pools of support you have among your team, your colleagues, your friends, and families.
 Have a laugh.
 Or take a walk.
-Replenish your own source, however you do that.
+Replenish your own source, however it is you do that.

 About the Author

-Barbara Barron is one of the most respected and highly sought-after independent advancement professionals in the country, having worked with dozens of schools in every corner of the United States.
-She has raised over $20 million for schools where she served as the Director of Development
+BARBARA BARRON is one of the most respected and highly sought-after independent advancement professionals in the country, having worked with dozens of schools in every corner of the United States.

+She has raised over $20 million for schools where she served as the Director of Development.
 Barbara is a New York Times bestselling author, speaker, and presenter who currently advises dozens of schools in various capacities.
 She is considered a thought leader in the world of advancement, with her writing widely shared by professionals in development offices worldwide.